Updated July 7, 2020

-A cumulative trauma is a series of repetitive events that results in an occupational injury.11 It is a culmination of insignificant movements that by themselves may not cause any harm, but together the result is an injury.12
+Cumulative trauma is a series of repetitive events that result in an occupational injury.11 It is a culmination of insignificant movements that by themselves may not cause any harm, but together the result is an injury.12

 The dates of injury for a cumulative trauma starts from the time the injured worker is doing the work that is causing the injury and ends when the injured worker is aware his or her work is the cause.

 An injured worker may not know he or she has a work injury until after he or she is terminated.13 This means the employer cannot use the post-termination defense.

 The employee would have to be aware of the cumulative trauma injury before he or she is let go, in order for the employer to be able to claim the post-termination defense.

 Example: Carrie works in a restaurant as a chef.
 She started working on Jan.
 1, 2015.
 She has had pain in her hands and elbows for months.
 She does not know the cause.

 The restaurant closes on March 23rd, and Carrie is laid off.